Saka-Lab/spectral_unmixing_subcell/README.md

 ## Data download and layout
 <details>
-<summary>Click to expand and see more information about downloading the data and the data directorie's layout.</summary>
+<summary>Click to expand and see more information about downloading the data and the data directory's layout.</summary>
 ### Downloading the data
 The data can be downloaded by using the download CLI.
 It has several commands: